Defining our terms. (A Work in Progress)

 Calvinist or Calvinism A follower or believer in the 5 points of Calvinism promoted by reformer John Calvin.
 (See also TULIP).

 Carnal Mind Being in a state or condition in eminity toward God.
 Not born again.
+Unable to see or perceive spiritual matters.

 Change the Order of Service To move from singing to prayer and preaching in an orderly manner.